Haiku.lt

 • Countries still in planning phase that will adopt EN 16931

-Partial compliance:
+Partial support:

 • France (CII/Factur-X supported, UBL format coming)